sunsibar/docs-software_devel/book/software_devel/docker.md

 -rw-r--r-- 1 root root 0 May 21 20:52 new_file
 ```

-However if we exit the container and rerun, we may notice an alarming result:
+However if we exit the container and rerun it, we may notice an alarming result:

 ```
 root@295fd7879184:/# exit